Charges dismissed against Penobscot Nation chief’s sons in parking lot fracas

 The same charges were dismissed against Francis Sr., 49, of Bangor in July for the same reason, according to court documents filed at the Penobscot Judicial Center

-Charges against Robert Dana, 52, of Indian Island will go forward, according to Greif.
+The status of charges against Robert Dana, 52, of Indian Island could not be determined Monday because of the holiday.

 The charges were related to a Jan.
 13 fracas in the parking lot of the Penobscot Pour House, at 14 Larkin St. in Bangor, shortly after midnight, according to a previously published report.

-Note: Correction: A previous version of this story incorrectly stated that the charges against Robert Dana, 52, of Indian Island would go forward.
-That information couldn't be confirmed Monday.